-Shingles is most frequently seen in older adults and those with weakened immune systems caused by injury, certain medications, stress, or other issues.
-Most of those who are afflicted with shingles will eventually get better and not get it again.
-That said, it is indeed possible to have a reoccurrence and get shingles more than one time in your lifetime.
-A shingles outbreak occurs when the aricella zoster virus (the same one that causes chickenpox) reoccurs in your body.
-Even after you recover from the chickenpox, the virus remains dormant in your nerve system.
-While in some of the population, the virus remains in this dormant state forever, it wakes up in others.
-This happens particularly when something weakens the immune system, such as age, disease or stress.
-Additionally, some medications can trigger the virus to wake up and lead to a shingles outbreak.
-When the virus is reactivated, it does not cause a reoccurrence of chickenpox, only the shingles rash appears.
+Shingles are primarily seen in older adults and those with weakened immune systems caused by injury, certain medications, stress, or other issues.
+Most of those afflicted with shingles eventually get better and do not get it again.
+However, it is possible to get shingles more than once in your lifetime.
+When the virus is reactivated, it does not cause a recurrence of chickenpox; only the shingles rashes appear.

 - Older adults (typically over 50 years of age)

 - People with diseases such as cancer or HIV

 - Those who have had an organ transplant